redricasa/plantain/README.md

 My more personal inspiration comes from the need I saw for families from the African continent who are not able to pass on their heritage and cultures as fully due to the language barrier with their offspring.

 ## Next Steps 💁🏾‍♀️
+>> Research West African languages and create a database of basic conversational phrases
+>> get emojis and establish a color theme for each language: perhaps tribal patterns can be in the background!
+>> establish a trademark!